Four Signs it is Time to Hire a Sales Enablement Manager

 Frequently I get asked by customers and industry colleagues, "Dan, what are the trends you're seeing in the marketplace?"
 "Dan, what are some of the best practices you see high growth IT staffing firms adopting?
 "What are the common characteristics shared across high performing sales teams?"

 While I wouldn't say there is one specific characteristic or best practice, there is however a growing trend.
-The trend I'm seeing with many of the most progressive staffing CEO's including the fastest growing IT staffing companies is they're adopting sales enablement as a formal business practice.
+The trend I'm seeing with many of the most progressive staffing CEO's including the fastest growing IT staffing companies is staffing leaders are adopting sales enablement as a formal business practice.
 While this has been a common business practice in other industries for several years, only the truly committed, the early adopters, seem to be incorporating sales enablement as a formal business practice in the staffing industry.
 As I wrote in a previous blog, there seems to be much confusion over what sales enablement is and why it matters.
 Forrester Research defines sales enablement as:

 The strategic, ongoing process that equips client-facing employees with the ability to consistently and systematically have a valuable conversation with the right set of customer stakeholders at each stage of the customer’s buying process to optimize the return on investment of the selling system.